niladri-1/AI-Image-Generator/README.md

 ## Deployment

 1. Prepare the app for production.
-2. Deploy to Heroku or Vercel.
+2. Deploy to Vercel or Netlify.

 ## Notes